ddev/ddev.com/src/content/blog/customizing-ddev-local-images-with-a-custom-dockerfile.md

 ---
 title: "Customizing DDEV-Local images with a custom Dockerfile"
 pubDate: 2020-04-07
+modifiedDate: 2023-02-21
+modifiedComment: Prepended `.ddev/web-build/` to the `mailhog.conf` example, as the `ADD` directive must be project-root relative.
 summary: How you can use a custom Dockerfile to tailor DDEV’s images, complete with examples.
 author: Randy Fay
 featureImage: